 Thank you.
 Your choice has been saved.
 You can change your preferences at any time.

-You can work on tackling your concerns about relationships on your own and here are some resources that you may find helpful.
+You can work on developing your confidence to work together with your healthcare professionals and feel more empowered on your own and here are some resources that you may find helpful.

-However, it can be easier to tackle your concerns with the help of a health coach to find out what works best for you and support you to deal with things at your own pace and develop your confidence to manage any set-backs.
+However, it can be easier to make changes with the help of a health coach to find out what works best for you and support you to make changes at your own pace and develop your confidence to maintain those changes and manage any set-backs.

 Sign up here for some FREE sessions with a health coach